 In order to repair generations of harm, we recognize the need to consciously adopt a new paradigm that transcends inclusion and strives to create balance by first acknowledging the disparities of the past, then encouraging action leading toward solid institutional, organizational, and societal cultural shifts.
 While current diversity, equity, and inclusion policies may have made strides in ensuring the hiring and retention of those previously excluded, many of these policies upheld the status quo by keeping deserving candidates from positions of power, equitable compensation, and the ability to cultivate, create and herald their own opportunities.
-Therefore, we call for and commit to leadership pipelines and mentorship programs for Black, Indigenous and People of Color (BIPOC), along with people from all ethnicities, genders/gender identities, sexual identities, religions, ages, and abilities in order to have people in strategic positions who represent society and the communities served.
-We call for and commit to a new paradigm that includes but is not limited to: pay equity, living wages, childcare, equitable family leave, workplace accommodations, and robust benefits packages.
+Therefore, we call forth and commit to leadership pipelines and mentorship programs for Black, Indigenous and all People of Color, along with people from all ethnicities, genders/gender identities, sexual identities, religions, ages, and abilities in order to have people in strategic positions who represent society and the communities served.
+We call forth and commit to a new paradigm that includes but is not limited to: pay equity, living wages, childcare, equitable family leave, workplace accommodations, and robust benefits packages.

 We commit to having the diversity of the world and the City of Houston represented in our Coalition’s membership, board of directors, leadership, and staff.
 We assent to ensure equitable treatment, provide equal opportunities, access to information, and resources for all.
 In turn, we ask our member institutions, organizations, and leaders to review their procedures, educate their communities, and implement these principles into tangible practices and policies in order to manifest true shifts in paradigm and culture.